Comparison of the healthcare systems in Canada and the United States: Wait times

 In a 2009 survey of physician appointment wait times in the United States, the average wait time for an appointment with an orthopedic surgeon in the country as a whole was 17 days.
 In Dallas, Texas the wait was 45 days (the longest wait being 365 days).
 Nationwide across the U.S. the average wait time to see a family doctor was 20 days.
 The average wait time to see a family practitioner in Los Angeles, California was 59 days and in Boston, Massachusetts it was 63 days.

 Studies by the Commonwealth Fund found that 42% of Canadians waited 2 hours or more in the emergency room, vs. 29% in the U.S.; 57% waited 4 weeks or more to see a specialist, vs. 23% in the U.S., but Canadians had more chances of getting medical attention at nights, or on weekends and holidays than their American neighbors without the need to visit an ER (54% compared to 61%).
 Statistics from the Fraser Institute in 2008 indicate that the average wait time between the time when a general practitioner refers a patient for care and the receipt of treatment was almost four and a half months in 2008, roughly double what it had been 15 years before.

 A 2003 survey of hospital administrators conducted in Canada, the U.S., and three other countries found dissatisfaction with both the U.S. and Canadian systems.
 For example, 21% of Canadian hospital administrators, but less than 1% of American administrators, said that it would take over three weeks to do a biopsy for possible breast cancer on a 50-year-old woman; 50% of Canadian administrators versus none of their American counterparts said that it would take over six months for a 65-year-old to undergo a routine hip replacement surgery.
 However, U.S. administrators were the most negative about their country's system.
 Hospital executives in all five countries expressed concerns about staffing shortages and emergency department waiting times and quality.

 In a letter to The Wall Street Journal, Robert Bell, the President and CEO of University Health Network, Toronto, said that Michael Moore's film Sicko "exaggerated the performance of the Canadian health system — there is no doubt that too many patients still stay in our emergency departments waiting for admission to scarce hospital beds."
 However, "Canadians spend about 55% of what Americans spend on health care and have longer life expectancy and lower infant mortality rates.
-Many Americans have access to quality healthcare.
+Multiple Americans have access to quality healthcare.
 All Canadians have access to similar care at a considerably lower cost."
 There is "no question" that the lower cost has come at the cost of "restriction of supply with sub-optimal access to services," said Bell.
 A new approach is targeting waiting times, which are reported on public websites.